kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

 Additionally, KRE 3.1 also aims to:

-1. Make it possible for users to move between apps and encourage a more open economy; and
+1. Make it possible for users to move between apps and encourage a more open economy.

 2. Lower the barrier to entry for new apps to encourage adoption.